 I’ve been thinking about average lately.
-In my over four decades of dental laboratory “experience” I’ve seen lots of average; average dentists, average patients, average dental techs, and average dental work.
+In my over four decades of dental laboratory “experience”, I’ve seen lots of average; average dentists, average patients, average dental technicians, and average dental work.

 I can find no clearly defined borders to average.
 Is it the middle 50%, the middle 25%, the middle 80%?
 In 1977, in a forward to Dr. Peter Dawson’s book Evaluation diagnosis and Treatment of Occlusal Problems, Dr. L.D.
 Pankey said about dentists, “It has been said, and I think with generosity, that the general practitioner’s index of competency is as follows: 2% are masters, 8% are adept, 36% are students, and 54% are indifferent.”

 I don’t think Dr. Pankey’s estimation is exclusive to dentists.
 I suspect that those percentages apply to many professions, including ours.

 I have been training dental technicians in PTC technology for the last ten years.
 During that time I have been observing the phenomenon of “hitting the invisible wall”.
 This invisible wall is the point where no matter how many seminars we attend, how many books we read, no matter how many gurus we watch, we just don’t get much better.
 It is not something we talk about much, but it comes up in training.